Updated Oct 10, 2022

 Often, you can ship a car or bike by train, which is a significant benefit and savings compared to sending it via other means such as car transport or auto transport companies.

-Yes, you can move internationally by train.
+If you’re wondering whether you can access international moving services via train, the answer is yes—you can indeed move internationally by train.
 Of course, there are limitations to this.
 You’ll only be able to move by train if you don’t need to cross water.

 If you’re moving from the United States to Mexico or Canada, rail transport is a viable option that allows you to travel over the border and ship your personal items.